-11.2.3 Jump/Branch Instructions
+11.4.3 Jump/Branch Instructions

 Jump instructions allow the CPU to interrupt the normal sequence of the program counter.
-The unconditional jump instruction (JMP) and the jump to subroutine instruction (JSR) have no register operand.
+The unconditional jump instruction (JMP) and the jump-to-subroutine instruction (JSR) have no register operand.
 Branch instructions allow the CPU to interrupt the normal sequence of the program counter when a test condition is met.
 If the test condition is not met, the branch is not performed.
-All branch instructions use relative addressing.

-Bit test and branch instructions cause a branch based on the state of any readable bit in the first 256 memory locations.
-These three-byte instructions use a combination of direct addressing and relative addressing.
+The BRCLR and BRSET instructions cause a branch based on the state of any readable bit in the first 256 memory locations.
+These 3-byte instructions use a combination of direct addressing and relative addressing.
 The direct address of the byte to be tested is in the byte following the opcode.
 The third byte is the signed offset byte.
-The CPU finds the conditional branch destination by adding the third byte to the program counter if the specified bit tests true.
+The CPU finds the effective branch destination by adding the third byte to the program counter if the specified bit tests true.
 The bit to be tested and its condition (set or clear) is part of the opcode.
 The span of branching is from -128 to +127 from the address of the next location after the branch instruction.
 The CPU also transfers the tested bit to the carry/borrow bit of the condition code register.
-Table 11-3 lists the jump and branch instructions.

 Instruction Mnemonic

-Branch if Carry Bit Clear BCC
+Branch if carry bit clear BCC

-Branch if Carry Bit Set BCS
+Branch if carry bit set BCS

-Branch if Equal BEQ
+Branch if equal BEQ

-Branch if Half-Carry Bit Clear внсс
+Branch if half-carry bit clear BHCC

-Branch if Half-Carry Bit Set BHCS
+Branch if half-carry bit set BHCS

-Branch if Higher вні
+Branch if higher BHI

-Branch if Higher or Same BHS
+Branch if higher or same BHS

-Branch if IRQ Pin High BIH
+Branch if IRQ pin high BIH

-Branch if IRQ Pin Low BIL
+Branch if IRQ pin low BIL

-Branch if Lower BLO
+Branch if lower BLO

-Branch if Lower or Same BLS
+Branch if lower or same BLS

-Branch if Interrupt Mask Clear BMC
+Branch if interrupt mask clear BMC

-Branch if Minus BMI
+Branch if minus BMI

-Branch if Interrupt Mask Set BMS
+Branch if interrupt mask set BMS

-Branch if Not Equal BNE
+Branch if not equal BNE

-Branch if Plus BPL
+Branch if plus BPL

-Branch Always BRA
+Branch always BRA

-Branch if Bit Clear BRCLR
+Branch if bit clear BRCLR

-Branch Never BRN
+Branch never BRN

-Branch if Bit Set BRSET
+Branch if bit set BRSET

-Branch to Subroutine BSR
+Branch to subroutine BSR

-Unconditional Jump JMP
+Unconditional jump JMP

-Jump to Subroutine JSR
+Jump to subroutine JSR